-- Are consistent with our duty to maintain or restore the nature conservation and geological features to Favourable Conservation Status - Do not expose visitors or staff, including contractors, to any significant hazards - Do not diminish the enjoyment of other visitors to the site
+Are consistent with our duty to maintain or restore the nature conservation and geological features to Favourable Conservation Status

+- Do not expose visitors or staff, including contractors, to any significant hazards - Do not diminish the enjoyment of other visitors to the site

 This next example is the general policy which was used in a management plan for a Ugandan national park.
-It demonstrates the relationship between an access policy and the other park policies:
+It demonstrates the relationship between an access policy and the other park policies (Alexander et al. 2000).